Trauma, Relationships & Emotional Recovery

 Struggling to say “no”?
 This trauma-informed guide explores why boundaries can feel difficult, how early experiences shape your ability to set limits, and how to protect your energy without being overwhelmed by guilt.

-You can share a home, a bed, even a life with someone and still feel profoundly alone.
-In relationships with strong narcissistic traits, emotional abuse and subtle invalidation often create a quiet loneliness that is difficult to explain but deeply felt.
+You can share a life with someone and still feel profoundly alone.
+This explores how emotional abuse and narcissistic dynamics create hidden loneliness.

 When Love Feels Like Waiting for the Other Shoe to Drop